 The exhibit ends in the archaeology section, where you get to see finds from ancient settlements and tombs at Jumeirah, Al Qusais and other local archaeological sites that are believed to attest to the area’s settlement for around 4000 years.

 The central courtyard is dotted with bronze cannons, traditional boats and a palm-frond hut called areesh that was the kind of summer home most locals lived in.

-Dubai: Old Town, Dubai Creek, and Souks Tour
+Dubai: Old Town, Dubai Creek, Souks, and Street Food Tour

 Duration: 3 hour